Complete Guide to Making Perfect Cupcakes

-For jumbo cupcake liners, I use disher size 8, which holds about four ounces for jumbo cupcakes
+For jumbo cupcake liners, I use disher size 8, which holds about four ounces of batter.

 How High to Fill Cupcake Liners

 The height you should fill a cupcake liner varies by cupcake recipe.
 I STRONGLY recommend baking a test cupcake if you are trying a new recipe: